sofiacinalli/SMPE-2025-2026/Project 1 - Notes.md

 2. Parallel quicksort took: 0.254295 sec.
 3. Built-in quicksort took: 0.191175 sec.

-Conclusion from this part: we can say that in all the 3 cases built-in is faster than sequential quicksort and parallel.
-And there are some variations between sequential and parallel.
+Conclusion from this part: we can say that in all the 3 cases built-in is faster than sequential and parallel.
+There are also some variations between sequential and parallel depending on the run.

 Having 100 elements: ./src/parallelQuicksort 100
 first time